-- The minimum recommended full scale value is approx. 1/20 of the maximum full scale value - In most applications, 20 to 50 % of the maximum full scale value can be considered ideal - A low full scale value must be selected for abrasive media (such as liquids with entrained solids): flow velocity < 1 m/s (< 3 ft/s). - To calculate the flow limit, use the Applicator sizing tool $\rightarrow \triangleq 106$
+- The minimum recommended full scale value is approx. 1/20 of the maximum full scale value - In most applications, 20 to 50 % of the maximum full scale value can be considered ideal - A low full scale value must be selected for abrasive media (such as liquids with entrained solids): flow velocity < 1 m/s (< 3 ft/s). - For gas measurement the following rules apply: - The flow velocity in the measuring tubes should not exceed half the sound velocity (0.5 Mach). - The maximum mass flow depends on the density of the gas: formula $\rightarrow \triangleq 110$ - To calculate the flow limit, use the Applicator sizing tool $\rightarrow \Box 107$